Dieze Bridge: Parts of the bridge

 From north to south, the Dieze bridge consists of five parts.
 The first part is the northern access ramp.
 It supports a road that rises to a height of about 6 m on the northern shore of the Aa / Dieze.
 The second part is a fixed girder bridge which spans the Aa and leads to the northern central pier.
 The central pier is a massive structure connected to the citadel.
 It held the mechanism for a bascule bridge which connected to the next pier to the south.
 These two piers which stand in the water, and their connection form the third part.
 South of this is the girder bridge which connects to the southern shore.
 The fifth part is the southern access ramp.

 Is now a fixed bridge

 The bascule bridge has been fixed in place, so the bridge can no longer be opened.
 The reasons why the Dieze Bridge initially became a movable bridge are not that clear.
 By 1939 most inland shipping had been motorized.
-Old photographs point to two possible explanations other that facilitating sailing ships.
-The most likely seems to provide for the (funnel) height of inland steamships sailing the Zuid-Willemsvaart.
-Another possibility is that inland shipping still used the mast for other purposes, e.g. as a crane.
+Old photographs point to two possible explanations other than facilitating sailing ships.
+The most likely seems to provide for the (funnel) height of inland steamboats sailing the Zuid-Willemsvaart.

 The inside of the piers which housed the bascule when the bridge was open, is quite large.
 Each of the two piers has a room of 5 by 9 m and 9 m high.
 The fact that by 1957 100 m of old archives of the North-Brabant division of Rijkswaterstaat were present inside these piers, seems to indicate that by then, the bascule had already been removed.